genius101/MERN-Project3/project3.md

 - [ ]	Save and Exit the Editor

 - [ ]	Go to the Todo directory
+- [x]	cd ../..

-- [ ]	When you are in the Todo directory run:
+- [ ]	When you are in the Todo directory, run the command below:
 - [x]	npm run dev